 More detailed information is available when you register and take the Eligibility Quiz.
-For active grantees, you will not have to go through the eligibility quiz unless this is a new grant cycle.
+Active grantees will not have to complete the eligibility quiz unless this is a new grant cycle.

 This RFA is for research on whether the distinctive osteopathic approach to patient translates into better patient outcomes, specifically when it comes to empathy, compassion, patient-physician communication, or patient satisfaction.